“How I Made My First Ecommerce Sale”: 5 Real-Life Stories And What We Can Learn From Them

 Store promotion on Instagram

-Advertising on Instagram can yield pretty good results, especially if the store products are catchy, colorful, and visually appealing.
+Advertising products online on Instagram can yield pretty good results, especially if the store products are catchy, colorful, and visually appealing.

 An interesting and quite illustrative example here is Kat’s story.
 As we can learn from this thread, this entrepreneur tried to work with Instagram shoutouts first, but this strategy wasn’t efficient at all.